Compactness of Fixed Point Maps and the Ball-Marsden-Slemrod Conjecture: Acknowledgments

 \section{Acknowledgments}

 I would like to thank my colleague and co-author of several publications, Frederik vom Ende, for his careful proofreading and valuable comments.
 His feedback substantially enhanced the presentation of the subject matter.
+Moreover, I also appreciate the reviewers' careful proofreading and their suggestions in particular concerning missing literature.
+Finally, I would like to thank Jochen Gl\"uck for pointing out a beautiful alternative proof of Theorem \ref{thm:main_1} (see Remark \ref{rem:alternative_proof}).